DavidDeSloovere/giphy-cli/README.md

 # giphy-cli
 A .NET Global tool to search for a gif on Giphy and optionally open the link in the browser or copy the link or markdown to the clipboard.

-Was featured in a presentation about .NET interactive notebooks at .NET Conf 2020: https://youtu.be/938jBJ-tK3c?t=1025
+Was featured in a presentation about **.NET interactive notebooks** at .NET Conf 2020: https://youtu.be/938jBJ-tK3c?t=1025

+There is an example notebook included [dotnet-interactive-notebook-sample.ipynb](https://github.com/DavidDeSloovere/giphy-cli/blob/master/docs/dotnet-interactive-notebook-sample.ipynb)

 Comments, ideas, bug reports and PR are welcome here.